 If you sustained an injury or work-related medical condition on the job, you may be entitled to workers’ compensation.
-Calvary Urgent Care evaluate and treat patients with workers’ compensation claims at their Humble, Texas location.
-For professional medical treatment throughout your workers’ compensation process, you can book an appointment online or over the phone, or walk-in whenever the clinic is open.
+Calvary Urgent Care evaluates and treats patients with workers’ compensation claims at their Humble, Texas, location.
+For professional medical treatment throughout your workers’ compensation process, you can book an appointment online, over the phone, or walk in whenever the clinic is open.

 Workers’ compensation, or workers’ comp, is a kind of insurance that provides benefits to employees who get injured at work or develop a disease related to their occupation.
 If you develop a work-related injury or illness, workers’ compensation insurance may reimburse you for lost wages and medical expenses.

 When you file a workers’ compensation claim, you need an accurate diagnosis and proper evaluation from a medical professional.
 The team at Calvary Urgent Care provides timely and professional evaluation and treatment of all types of workers’ comp claims.